-students are required to complete a comprehensive examination.
-The comprehensive examination consists of written essays based on core courses in Public Administration and Criminal Justice Administration.
-This examination is an opportunity for students to display an understanding of the discipline of Public Administration.
-Students are expected to integrate all course work (general Public Administration as well as the concentration in Criminal Justice Administration) into examination answers.
+All students are required to complete a comprehensive examination.
+The comprehensive examination consists of written essays based on the general field of Public Administration. examination is an opportunity for students to display an understanding of the discipline of Public Administration.
+Students are expected to integrate all course work (core Public Administration courses, approved electives, as well as the concentration in Criminal Justice Administration) examination answers.
 Program faculty and the MPA Director grade each examination, and the student's answers will be assigned one of three grades: pass with distinction, pass, or fail.
 Students failing the MPA comprehensive examination on their first attempt may retake it two additional times.

-Master of Public Administration (MPA) Degree Requirements
+Master of Public Administration (MPA) Degree Requirements and Representative Schedule

 The MPA program consists of a core of courses reflecting basic public administrative skills and a concentration of courses in the criminal justice administration area or approved electives.
-Each of the four semesters has a blend of core courses and courses in the concentration.
+Each of the four semesters has a blend of core courses and elective courses.
 In addition, each semester combines one full semester, online course with two 8-week, face-to-face courses.